SERagnarok391/transport-copy/content/work/sample1.md

 That’s enough, right?
 Wrong.

 In 2018, everyone has a web presence.
-In order to stand out, you also need to provide valuable content online.
-It’s a lot more than avoiding misspellings and bad grammar, too- you have to think about your brand, your presence, and the value you are providing to your customer.
+In order to stand out, you also need to provide valuable content, both online and off.
+It’s a lot more than avoiding misspellings and bad grammar, too.
+You have to think about your brand, your presence, and the value you are providing to your customer.
 You are providing value in the supply chain space, right?

 Here’s why you need to pay attention to creating great content.